sciZer0/7/v/README.md

 As its native token the blockchain has **the permissionless, cheapest-to-globally-transfer token with the powerfully-increasing scarcity**.

-In other words, the permissionless, cheapest-to-globally-transfer token with the powerfully-decreasing total supply.
+In other words, the permissionless, cheapest-to-globally-transfer token with the powerfully-decreasing total-supply.

 Along with — or in spite of — being highly-efficient and highly-just, the U blockchain provides extremely-high incentives to the early blockchain contributors, and also high incentives to each contributor.

-The blockchain might be the 1st one to achieve the market capitalization of at least **$20 trillion**, and allow at least **100,000,000 people** from around the world to make life-changing money from investing no money — making **billions of people** also able to  benefit from it.
+At best, the blockchain might be the 1st one to achieve the market capitalization of at least **$20 trillion**, and allow at least **100,000,000 people** from around the world to make life-changing money from investing NO MONEY, also making **billions of people** able to  benefit from it.

 The narrative defined by the blockchain also involves the use of Soul-Bound Tokens (SBTs) and Zero-Knowledge (ZK) technologies.